13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 Experts will discuss the paucity of research and workplace policies on sexual and reproductive health and rights, and the ways this must be overcome to ensure gender equality globally.

-Chair: Jocalyn Clark, International Editor, BMJ
+Chair: Dr. Jocalyn Clark, International Editor, The BMJ

 Panellists: